AI Image Unnatural Pose: Fix Broken Limbs and Twisted Necks

 "hands on hips, arms crossed, holding a coffee cup"

-5. Action word the model doesn’t know
+5. An action word the model doesn’t know

 Shortest path to fix